exakat/php-dictionary/dictionary/compression.ini.rst

 A compression algorithm must provide a way to compress data, and a way to uncompress it, and give access to the original data.

-There are lossless compression, which can provide the exact original data (for text, ...) and lossy compression which degrades the original data (for images, video, ...).
+There are lossless compression, which can provide the exact original data, for text, and lossy compression which degrades the original data for images, video.

-PHP supports compression via zip, rar, zlib, bzip2.
+PHP supports compression via zip, rar, zlib, bzip2, brotli, etc.

 `Documentation <https://en.wikipedia.org/wiki/Data_compression>`__